-Since 2016, the Congressional Budget Office has assumed an age gradient in the decline of mortality rates.
-For their 2024 projections, they assume that after 2025, each five-year age group will continue to decline at the average rate that it has declined from 1950 - 2019, and the assumed mortality rates result in a life expectancy at birth of 82.2 years in 2054.
-In the Census Bureau's World Population Estimates and Projections, as of February 2024, the assumed mortality rates result in a life expectancy at birth of 85.0 years in 2054.
-For comparison, the Trustees' assumptions result in a life expectancy at birth of 81.9 years in 2054.
+For their 2024 projections, the Congressional Budget Office uses an age gradient in projecting mortality rate decline, assuming that after 2025, each five-year age group will continue to decline at the average rate that it has declined from 1950-2019.
+These assumed mortality rate declines result in a life expectancy at birth of 82.2 years in 2054.5 In the Census 2023 Projections, the assumed mortality rates result in a life expectancy at birth of 83.6 years in 2054.6 For comparison, the Trustees' assumptions result in a life expectancy at birth of 81.9 years in 2054.